omnihyperdimensional/BookExchange/README.md

 Assign yourself the issues assigned to you. (if you don't see the issue assigned to you in the Slack chat, create the issue and </br> give a brief description of what is that you are doing)</br>

-## Committing and pushing to your branch
+## Committing and Pushing to your Branch

 If any changes are made to the files in the repository, they will show in the GitHub Desktop app, make sure that when you </br>
 are done, in the botton left corner give a brief description of your changes, and click **Commit to (the name of your branch)**</br>